namugach/dockit/docs/en/MANUAL.md

 dockit cleanup
 ```

 This command finds and removes Docker networks and volumes that are no longer associated with any `dockit` projects.
-This allows you to safely clean up "zombie" resources that are unnecessarily consuming disk space.
+This allows you to safely clean up "broken" resources that are unnecessarily consuming disk space.

 #### Key Features:
 - **Automatic Detection**: Automatically identifies networks and volumes that are not being used by any projects currently registered in the `dockit` registry.